 You qualify for full Medicare benefits under age 65 if:

-- You have Lou Gehrig's disease, also known as amyotrophic lateral sclerosis, which qualifies you immediately; or
+- You have Lou Gehrig’s disease, also known as amyotrophic lateral sclerosis (ALS), which qualifies you immediately; or

-- You have permanent kidney failure requiring regular dialysis or a kidney transplant — and you or your spouse has paid Social Security taxes for a specified length of time depending on your age.
+- You have permanent kidney failure requiring regular dialysis or a kidney transplant — and you or your spouse has paid Social Security taxes for a specified period, depending on your age.

 - Paying premiums for Part A, the hospital insurance.
-If you have fewer than 30 work credits, you pay the maximum premium, $458 in 2020.
-If you have 30 to 39 credits, you pay less, $252 a month in 2019.
+How much you would have to pay for Part A depends on how long you’ve worked.
+The longer you work, the more work credits you will earn.
+Work credits are earned based on your income; the amount of income it takes to earn a credit changes each year.
+In 2022 you earn one work credit for every $1,510 in earnings, up to a maximum of four credits per year.
+If you have accrued fewer than 30 work credits, you pay the maximum premium — $499 in 2022.
+If you have 30 to 39 credits, you pay less — $274 a month in 2022.
 If you continue working until you gain 40 credits, you will no longer pay these premiums.

 - Paying the same monthly premium for Part D prescription drug coverage as others enrolled in the drug plan you choose.

-You can enroll in Part B without buying Part A if you want to.
-But if you buy into A, you also must enroll in B.
+You can enroll in Part B without buying Part A. But if you buy Part A, you also must enroll in Part B.

 You can get Part D if you’re enrolled in either A or B.

-You cannot enroll in a Medicare Advantage plan, such as health maintenance organization or a preferred provider organization, or buy a Medigap supplemental insurance policy unless you’re enrolled in both A and B.
+You cannot enroll in a Medicare Advantage plan, which is a private insurance alternative to Original Medicare, or buy a Medigap supplemental insurance policy unless you’re enrolled in both A and B.